battleoverflow/mercy/README.md

 - os_release
 - proc

-There's also an experimental method, which means the code may be a bit broken or it's created differently from the other methods in some way:
+There's also an experimental method, which means you'll receive everything through stdout without a `println!()`:

 ```rust
 use mercy::mercy_experimental;